alcionai/corso/website/docs/setup/repos.md

 Corso also supports the use of object storage systems with no TLS certificate or with self-signed TLS certificates with the `--disable-tls` or `--disable-tls-verification` flags.
 [These flags](../../cli/corso_repo_init_s3) should only be used for testing.

-## Encryption

-Backup data in Corso repositories is always encrypted.
-Corso uses AES256-GCM-HMAC-SHA256 encryption using keys that are derived from the repository passphrase.